 Droughts and floods constitute two extreme aspects of the water cycle.
-However, while floods are typified by sudden onset, loss of human lives and immediate material damage, the onset of droughts is much slower, without direct loss of human lives and result more a chronologically extended range of impacts, especially on agriculture (agricultural drought), water resources (hydrological and underground water droughts), and usually with more delay in their broader socio-economic consequences (socio-economic droughts).
-The origin of droughts lies in deficit of precipitation totals compared to climatological norms in a given area (meteorological drought), but it must be noted that this may be exacerbated by other meteorological factors, even by anthropogenic activities (Van Loon et al., 2016).
+However, while floods are typified by sudden onset, loss of human lives and immediate material damage, the onset of droughts is much slower, without direct loss of human lives and result more a chronologically extended range of

+- impacts, especially on agriculture (agricultural drought), water resources (hydrological and 35 underground water droughts), and usually with more delay in their broader socio-economic consequences (socio-economic droughts).
+The origin of droughts lies in deficit of precipitation totals compared to climatological norms in a given area (meteorological drought), but it must be noted that this may exacerbated by other meteorological factors, even by anthropogenic activities (Van Loon et - 40 al., 2016).

-Several extreme drought events with significant human impacts and consequences are known worldwide from the more recent instrumental period occurring, for example, in Europe in 2003 (Fink et al., 2004), in Russia in 2010 (Shmakin et al., 2013; Kogan and Guo, 2016), in the U.S. Great Plains in 2012 (Hoerling et al., 2014; Kogan and Guo, 2016) and in Kenya in 2016-2017 (Uhe et al., 2018).
-Recent global warming, arising out intensification of the greenhouse effect due to anthropogenically-enhanced concentrations of greenhouse gases, may well have contributed to an increase in the frequency and severity of drought episodes (Dai, 2013).
-For example, Naumann et al. (2018), in an analysis of drought conditions corresponding to global warming of 1.5°, 2° and 3°C compared to pre-
+Several extreme drought events with significant human impacts and consequences are known worldwide from the more recent instrumental period occurring, for example, in Europe in 2003 (Fink et al., 2004), in Russia in 2010 (Kogan and Guo, 2016), in the U.S. Great Plains in 2012 (Hoerling et al., 2014; Kogan and Guo, 2016) and in Kenya in 2016-2017 (Uhe et al., 2018).
+Recent global warming, arising out intensification of the greenhouse effect due to anthropogenically-enhanced concentrations 45 of greenhouse gases, may well have contributed to an increase in the frequency and severity of drought episodes (Dai, 2013).
+For example, Naumann et al. (2018), in an analysis of drought conditions corresponding to global warming of 1.5°, 2° and 3°C compared to pre-industrial times, recognised a progressive and significant increase in drought frequency, particularly in the Mediterranean, most of Africa, western and southern Asia, Central America and Oceania; it is projected that droughts will occur in these regions five or even ten times more frequently than at present.